rafalcode/bioinfgloss/README.md

 * Genotype:
 The available genetic code for an organism as given in its DNA.
 It's not too inaccurate to say that it forms the blueprint for the activities that the organism will comprise, though this is quite a big simpification too.
 It's perhaps easier to say that the genotype is the recipe for the proteins that the organism will consist of, and these protein will do all work.
 It's worthwhile to point out that blueprints are often merely plans, and also consist of bare instructions.
 There is a strong similarity too, to a computer program which has not yet been executed.
 WHen the genotype is executed, or in other senses, exercised, a phenotype results.

+I

+* Isoform:
+Speaking clearly, this is one of the alternatively spliced forms of a certain gene.
+Speaking unclearly, well it can be anything you want really.
+This link backs this tight definition up: http://seqanswers.com/forums/showthread.php?t=42925

 L

 * Luria-Delbrück experiment